-But wait, your client base is diverse, your service offering is for all ages and gender.
+But wait, your client base is diverse, and your service offering is for all ages and gender.
 Single, married or divorced.
-Career woman, stay at home Dad.
+Career woman, stay-at-home Dad.
 And you greet them all with open arms.

 Sure, most businesses will have a diverse range of clients, and that’s great.
 However, getting clear on precisely who your ideal customer is will keep you on track.

-If you’ve ever been to a restaurant where the menu resembles last weeks to-do list, then you know what I mean.
-It’s just too long and you don’t know where to start.
+If you’ve ever been to a restaurant where the menu resembles last week’s to-do list, you know what I mean.
+It’s just too long, and you don’t know where to start.
 Yep, it’s not great, is it?
 And you’re left feeling frustrated and overwhelmed just thinking about it.

 Remember!
 If you’re trying to reach or please everyone, then you’re probably not reaching or pleasing anyone.

 Take some time to develop your ideal customer profile and become familiar with this customer.
 Make them your imaginary best friend.
 By doing this, you’ll be well on your way to attracting the customers you want, and you’ll love the thriving business you’ve created.

 Once you’ve determined who your ideal customer is, you can begin to formulate who you are based on who they are.